mytkymt/sync-paperpile-notion/README.md

-# Link Paperpile to Notion
+# Sync Paperpile to Notion

 A comprehensive tool to sync academic papers from Paperpile to Notion with full PDF content embedding and extraction.